think-cell/wg21/P2881-generator-for.md

 Note that the coroutine uses `SimpleGenerator` not `std::generator`.
 `SimpleGenerator` already optimizes heap allocations by using a pre-allocated buffer and terminates on an unhandled exception.
 The benchmark is available on [quick-bench](https://quick-bench.com/q/n949kUSL8_Z7Ef0-gqhjWaxXWUY).
+On clang, coroutines are better optimized, but they are still sometimes slower than a callback-based version, especially when the range is small and/or the computation per element cheap.

+Just writing manual iterators instead isn't a solution either.
+Common state of the range (like `filter_view`'s predicate) is stored in the view, which the iterator accesses via pointer.
+As compilers can rarely proof non-aliasing with pointers, the state needs to be repeatedly reloaded for every access.
+The only way to get full control over performance is to use neither iterators nor coroutines, which is a shame.

-Yes, in principle compilers could optimize coroutines better, but there is a difference between having something that is only fast because of optimizers and something that is fast by design.
+Yes, in principle compilers could optimize coroutines and iterators better, but there is a difference between having something that is only fast because of optimizers and something that is fast by design.
 Only the latter is a true zero-overhead abstraction.

 ## Inability to `co_yield` from nested scope